-After looking through so many books for this website, there are some books that float to the top when I consider the idea of a travel book for kids.
+After looking through so many books for this website, there are some books that float to the top when I consider the idea of the best travel books for kids.
 So, I wanted to take a moment to separate those for you.

-Below you’ll find information about the best travel books for kids.
+Below you’ll find information about the children’s books about travel.
 For this list of “best travel books for kids” I’ve focused on children’s books that fit following criteria:

 - Just like the rest of the books on this website, these books are geared for kids from birth to about 13.
 And, to be honest, a lot of these are books adults will love, too.